Case study · Vinyl

 The production result

-Drift Apparel had the files in hand 15 hours after checkout: three color-separated, weed-ready layers with contour and overcut marks, sized for the 60-unit storefront decal run.
+Drift Apparel had the files in hand 15 hours after checkout — comfortably inside our 24-hour standard: three color-separated, weed-ready layers with contour and overcut marks, sized for the 60-unit storefront decal run.
 The decals dropped straight onto the GraphTec and cut clean — no tracing, no path cleanup, no re-weeding.

 Photo-only source?